janzheng/stylecoeur/source/styleguide/b-001-scripts.html.md

 <main class="_styleguide-tools" markdown="1">

-## Plugins 3rd Party Tools
+## Plugins & Tools

-These useful tools will require external, 3rd-party tools, which should be in `scriptcoeur/plugins/[pluginName]`.
-For organization, both CSS and JS files should be in the same folder.
+Some of these are tools, others are plugins.
+Plugins can be found at `scriptcoeur/plugins/[pluginName]` and may be required for some of the scripts.
+To keep things together, both CSS and JS files should be under the same plugin folder.

 #### Tricks